How The Menstrual Cup Changed The Way I Travel Forever

-The reality is that is more a personal choice. #2, even though is recommended if you have heavy flow, I would say is definitely up to you.
-If you have given birth, #2 must be your option, in any other case, I would go straight to #1.
-Why is that?
+The reality is that it is more of a personal choice and how well you know your body. #2, even though it is recommended if you have a heavy flow, I would say it is definitely up to you.
+If you have given birth, #2 must be your option.
+In any other case, I would go straight to #1.
+Why?
 Because what will definitely change is the frequency on which you are going to empty it.
-You can wear a menstrual cup even for 12 hours in a row and no, not necessarily it will leak.
+You can wear a menstrual cup even for 12 hours in a row, and no, not necessarily it will leak.
 You have to do it more frequently if your flow is heavier.

 There are a lot of menstrual cup brands available.
-The most popular are definitely Diva Cup and Lunette.
-I would definitely suggest you to buy online a whole kit that also, besides including just the cup and the bag, it will also include the menstrual cup cleaner for a reasonable price.
-There are a few online stores such as Be Prepared.
-Period that also has a lot of information and many other alternatives for your period that you might like consider, such as cloth pads.
-It also provides the option of receiving monthly products if you’re not still convinced about the menstrual cup.
+The most popular brands are definitely Diva Cup and Lunette.
+I would definitely suggest you buy online a whole kit that also, besides including just the cup and the bag, it will include the menstrual cup cleaner for a reasonable price.

-The fact that it brings that little bag makes it the perfect addition for your trips.
-It fits anywhere and it won’t be as bulky as carrying a whole box of pads.
-I finally found the way to save all my trips while in the hardest days.
-And definitely, using a menstrual cup have helped me to save a lot of money that I used to spend in pads.
-Now I can just save it… for another trips!
+Those little bags make them the perfect addition for your trips.
+It fits anywhere, and it won’t be as bulky as carrying a whole box of pads.
+I finally found a way to save space and money on all my trips while on heavier flow days.

 Using a menstrual cup has helped me to save a lot of money that I spent on pads.
 Now I can save it… for another trip!